 2 Background

-IMT specifications and related systems have drastically changed the global mobile communications landscape, in particular for commercial markets, where the general consumer in many countries has gained broadband access to new advanced applications making use of information databases, media and general Internet capabilities.
+Advances in the global mobile communications landscape have brought the general consumer broadband access and new advanced applications making use of information databases, media content, and general Internet capabilities.

-In the past public safety radiocommunications and other governmental mission critical communications have used narrow band systems.
-However, the demand for mobile radiocommunications of video and high bit rate data has increased considerably, and the emerging trend towards “voice-over-Internet protocol (IP)” (VoIP), with the result that the mobile broadband capabilities are becoming increasingly important to public safety organizations.
+Public safety radiocommunications and other governmental mission critical communications have traditionally relied on narrow band systems.
+However, public safety organizations are also demanding ubiquitous coverage, mobile video, data-rich applications, and increased reliability of “voice-over-Internet protocol (IP)” (VoIP) for use in the field.

-To respond to the mobile broadband networks increasing data demand, an increase in capacity by including more spectrally efficient advanced radio technologies is foreseen by public safety operators.
-If broadband PPDR applications are based on IMT systems, then there may be a benefit from increased economies of scale and more rapid technology evolution.
+To respond to the increasing data demand on mobile broadband networks, network operators are deploying spectrally efficient advanced radio technologies to increase capacity, and advanced systems that will operate anywhere the first responder happens to be.
+If broadband PPDR applications use IMT systems, then there may be a benefit from increased economies of scale and more rapid technology evolution.

 It is also useful to understand how IMT-based specifications and standards can play a vital role by enabling broadband PPDR applications.
-PPDR communications are predominantly mission critical because these aid in the protection and safety of the life or property on a day-to-day basis as well as in response, rescue, and recovery efforts before, during, and after emergencies and disasters.
+PPDR communications are predominantly mission critical because these aid in the protection and safety of life or property on a day-to-day basis as well as in response, rescue, and recovery efforts before, during, and after emergencies and disasters.
 The ability of PPDR agencies to react quickly, inter-communicate and work together in close coordination with each other, as well as their ability to communicate with resources that are farther away, will heavily influence the outcome of an emergency, whether it be a forest fire, a traffic accident or a terrorist threat.
 With the ever-increasing scale of responses to emergency situations and increased number of responding agencies and authorities, administrations have increasingly recognized how new PPDR applications based on IMT systems may be able to serve or support broadband PPDR communications.
 The use of IMT for broadband PPDR applications could open up new ways of working, increase the effectiveness of emergency management and improve interaction within and across PPDR organizations.
 Section 3 details the existing and planned capabilities of IMT that support broadband PPDR applications.
+Section 4 introduces some of the [planned] capabilities of IMT-2020 that could support broadband PPDR applications.

 PPDR applications could be supported on commercial IMT networks to either complement the dedicated PPDR networks in certain areas where dedicated networks may not be economically viable or directly integrate PPDR applications, so as to reduce the overall cost of deploying a dedicated PPDR network.
-See § 4 on approaches for supporting broadband PPDR applications using IMT.
+Section 5 details some approaches for supporting broadband PPDR applications using IMT.

-3 Existing and planned capabilities of IMT that support broadband PPDR applications
+3 [Existing and planned] capabilities of IMT that support broadband PPDR applications

 IMT supports higher data-rates, reliability, resiliency, and capacity of mobile networks in comparison to legacy communications networks.
 The term “IMT” is the root name that encompasses all of IMT-2000, IMT-Advanced and IMT-2020 collectively.
 This section focuses on the capabilities of IMT-2000 and IMT-Advanced, which will allow the introduction of PPDR applications.

-In particular, LTE and LTE-Advanced systems have attractive capabilities of providing a broadband Internet Protocol (IP)-based network supporting voice, data and video services as an IMT radio interface.
+In particular, LTE and LTE-Advanced systems have attractive capabilities of providing a broadband Internet Protocol (IP)-based network supporting voice, data and video.
 This section describes capabilities and key features of LTE as an example of an IMT system for supporting broadband PPDR applications.

 Other IMT radio interfaces described in Recommendation ITU-R M.1457 and Recommendation ITU-R M.2012 may also support PPDR applications.

-3.1 Capabilities of IMT systems to support broadband PPDR
+3.1 Capabilities of IMT systems to support broadband for PPDR communications